 Smokey Tours hopes to bring societal change in our communities, either small or on a much larger scale.
 It is a huge goal, and we work in small steps.
 It is not easy, and sometimes things go smoothly, sometimes not at all.

 To know more about what we do, subscribe to our Newsletters or like us on Facebook, ask our Tour Leaders or visit us in our office and see how you can be a part of it.

 Thank you all very much for supporting us!

-Smokey Tours' Social Impact is in three ways, through:
+Smokey Tours' Social Impact is achieved in three ways, through:

-Our Tour Leaders- We empower, train and give livelihood to people from impoverished areas to run safe and eye-opening tours for visitors in Manila.
+Our Tour Leaders- We empower, train and give livelihood to people from impoverished areas to give safe and eye-opening tours for everyone.
 Our Tour Leaders are an example in their communities; they learn, learn to take the lead and help others who want to help themselves.

 Our Guests - We aim to raise awareness about social issues and to bridge the gap between people from different backgrounds.
 Our slum tour in particular gives our visitors a chance to experience something unique.
 We hope to plant a seed in their conscience so that they think about the world and about helping out.

 Our Communities - We use 100 % of the profits of the Slum Tour to improve the living conditions in underprivileged communities.
 We work toward the goal that our communities are equipped and empowered to create social change for themselves and others.
 We want to empower them and to help them to help themselves, so that they may learn to stand independently.